RaphaelcliffsGarcia/RaphaelcliffsGarcia/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 26 years old, currently living in Brazil.
-I have fluency in English and have experience with SQL, Python, Data Analysis, Data visualization, and Machine Learning.
-I'm also a content creator on YouTube since 2018, which helped me develop important skills such as creativity, communication, marketing, analytical capability, community and social media management.
+  - 💬 I'm 28 years old and hold a degree in Game Design from IBMR.
+After completing the UX course at Awari, I discovered my passion for web design.
+Currently, I'm pursuing a postgraduate degree in Full Stack Development at PUC-RJ.
+While my ultimate goal is to specialize as a full stack developer in the future, I'm fully embracing the journey towards that aspiration.
+I aim to gain experience in front-end development, deepen my knowledge in UX/UI, and tackle new challenges in this field.
+I'm open to enriching opportunities and partnerships.

-  - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
-I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
+  - ⚡I enjoy playing games, playing guitar, as well as watching movies!
+Additionally, I create videos about T-shirt designs for my YouTube channel.
+I believe that our personal interests contribute to a more refined perception of things and problem-solving.\o/
 </details>

   <!-- Links -->